Salesforce Review: Decide if the CRM Is Right for You

 Standard with every Salesforce plan is access to email and live chat support during local business hours.
 Companies needing around-the-clock customer service (via email, chat, and phone) can upgrade to one of Salesforce’s Success Plans, which add benefits like specialized coaching, regular diagnostic checks, and account management assistance.
 Pricing for these (costly) support plans is available upon request.

-As some user reviews note, Salesforce’s standard support staff is not the most timely in responding to requests.
+As some user reviews note, Salesforce’s standard support team is not the most timely in responding to requests.
 However, for companies that simply can’t afford the cost of premium help, there is hope.
 Salesforce provides unfettered access to its community forums and knowledge base.
-These outlets are well-maintained and updated often — and thanks to the ubiquity of Salesforce, even the most niche queries are likely to have an answer in place.
+These outlets are well-maintained and updated often — and thanks to the ubiquity of Salesforce, even the most niche queries are likely to have an answer.

 Salesforce help center